oracle-livelabs/apex/apex-professional-hol22/6-calculate-fees-activities/6-calculate-fees-activities.md

     ![Adding a new switch activity](./images/config-switch-activity2.png " ")

-4. Now, attach the connection from the **Start** Activity and re-attach it to this **Switch** Activity.
+4. Now, select the connection(Arrow) leading out of the Switch activity, Free Consultation?, you created in the previous task.

+5. In the Property Editor, enter/select the following:

+Condition > When: True

 ## Task 3: Create Activity Variable for Free Consultation

 The Switch condition's outcome should be based on a calculation of the number of days since the patient's last visit to the same doctor.
-To store the calculation result, we will create an Activity Variable for the **Free Consultation?** Activity.
+To store the calculation result, we will create an Activity Variable for the **Free Consultation?** activity.

-> *Points to Noted:*
+>**Points to Noted:**
 >- **Workflow Activity variables** are specific/local to the execution of a workflow activity.
 These variables may be referenced:
     - During Activity execution.
     - During the evaluation of a Switch condition.